Back to school success through a great night’s sleep

 It’s that time of year again; back-to-school season.
 Over the next several weeks, college campuses around the country will fill with students and the excitement of the beginning of a new semester.

-If you're the parent, grandparent, or family friend of a college student, you know this time of year is a very busy season with a lot of emotions, anticipation, and potentially stress.
-Whether you are dropping your freshman off for their first year of undergrad or you know a senior who is going back to finish the last year of their degree, helping your student learn to navigate school and life in a healthy, mindful way is essential.
+If you're the parent, grandparent, or family friend of a college student, you know this time of year is a very busy season with a lot of emotions, anticipation, and stress.
+Whether you're dropping your freshman off for their first year of undergrad or you know a senior who is going back to finish the last year of their degree, helping your student learn to navigate school and life in a healthy, mindful way is essential.

 Researchers at Brown University indicate that 11% of students report good sleep while 73% report sleep problems.
 This is a serious issue, as sleep is vital to maintaining a healthy lifestyle and being mentally prepared to excel in the classroom.
 According to The National Institutes of Health, sleep deprivation has been linked to lower grades.
 Sleep deprivation has a negative impact on concentration, memory, and the ability to learn.